 What is Industry 4.0 and how can it assist the global steel industry in its quest for greater efficiencies?
-Two questions, among many others, that will be answered by the experts at the Future Steel Forum in Warsaw in June 2017.

 "The goal of Industry 4.0 is the digital penetration of industrial business fields in order to improve the efficiency of production processes.
 People, machines and manufactured parts that are involved in this process all become interlinked.
 An additional factor apart from this interconnection is artificial intelligence.
 This allows intelligent networks to be created within which machines will learn and optimise themselves in the future.
 Humans participate in these networks.
 This allows them to access information about their machines and parts regardless of time and location, assess situations, and intervene where necessary."

 Dr Hohnhaus, Bystronic.